Home » Recipes » Summer » Asian Chicken Lettuce Wraps

 • Shallots and garlic: The power couple of Chinese stir-fry dishes!

 • Hoisin sauce: A thick, sweet and spicy sauce made of soybeans and a variety of spices.
-Teriyaki sauce is a close substitute, if need be.
+If you can’t find it, oyster or teriyaki sauce works, though the flavour will be slightly different.

 • Fresh cilantro leaves: Refreshing, citrusy leaves for garnish.
 Discard stems before use.